Best Running Apps | Find Your Perfect Tracker

 Runkeeper is a popular app for runners.
 It uses your phone’s GPS to track your running, cycling, hiking, and other activities.

-The app keeps tracking your pace, speed and covered miles, also how many calories you’ve burned.
+The app keeps track of your pace, speed, and covered miles, as well as how many calories you’ve burned.
 You can choose to do your activities or follow well-known running routes.

-The app helps you see how you’re improving over time, shows your workout history, and lets you connect with other apps.
+The app helps you track your progress over time, displays your workout history, and allows you to connect with other apps.
 It also works with smartwatches like the Apple Watch and Wear OS devices.

 Pros